jeffersoncarpenter/casesplit/readme.md

 # Case Split

-Algebraic data types, e.g. tagged sum and product types, can have very simple representations as Javascript objects.
+Algebraic data types, e.g. tagged sum and product types, have very simple representations as Javascript objects.

-Plain old Javascript objects can usually be seen as tagged products.
+Plain old Javascript objects are often tagged products.
 Specific keys must be present on an object, and their values must be of certain types.
 Property access is how values of product types are used.
 Given most objects, you access any of its properties to obtain a corresponding value.

-Tagged sum types can also be represented easily using Javascript objects.
+Tagged sums are also easily represented easily using Javascript objects.
 These are single-property objects, where the one property is chosen from a given set.
-Case splitting (not property access) is how sum types are used.
+Case splitting, not property access, is how sum types are used.
 To case split on an object, you provide one function for each possible key.